Mitra98t/Flavor/flavor_book/src/introduction.md

 ## Some design choices

-The first, and most predominant, choice is the language we will be using for development.
+The language we will be using for development is the first, and most predominant, choice.
 I have chosen Rust for a few reasons.
 First, I am quite enjoying the language, I find its consistency and safety features very appealing; the strong typing system promotes good design at an early stage.